cephalopodnod/fantasygame/README.md

 # fantasygame
 """
-Turn based rpg game with story progression, challenging side quests, and hidden secrets
+Open world RPG with dungeons, complex stories, and turn-based combat.
+Challenging side quests, special bosses, and other hidden secrets.

+map:
+Large open world map with many unique dungeons.
+Dungeons will either be a preset quest dungeon or a randomly generated dungeon based on the area (desert biome spawns cave or desert dungeon no an ice based dungeon)
+Large cities will be available for exploration.
+All area will be available for exploration after a few introductory quests.
+Biomes planned: city, swamp, plains, mountains, desert, tundra, jungle, volcanic, beach, rivers, oceans, islands(tropical and arctic), and some specialty realms.

-Party system:
+party system:
-5 hero slots
+5 hero slots - Allows for upto 5 players simultaneous or 1 player playing upto 5 heros.
-Low man mode: per each fewer party member on purpose (doesn't account for yet to be unlocked slots and dead characters) you get a bonus to stats unique hero classes, looks, and skill trees prebuilt npc allies avialable build your own team max party size is 10 people
+Low man mode: per each fewer party member on purpose (doesn't account for yet to be unlocked slots and dead characters) you get a bonus to stats unique hero classes, looks, and skill trees prebuilt npc allies avialable build your own team (team can consist of upto 10 characters but only 5 active at one time) max party size is 5 people

 battle system:
 battle size is max size of 5 at a time, but enemy count is not limited, as enemy dies next will come on